 Internship opportunities in genetics, osteology and odontology, and field recovery training are an integral part of the program.
+Students intern across all of New York City in its museums and cinema festivals.

 The department houses an extensive film and video collection, as well as digital photographic, audio, and video-editing facilities.
 The Biological Anthropology program supports state-of-the art molecular, primatological, paleontological, and morphometric laboratories and field sites.
 The teaching and research labs for Archaeology include excellent facilities for image analysis, seasonality studies, and microscopic analysis, as well as an extensive zooarchaeological reference collection.
 The New York City location makes it possible to maintain active ties with many collections, museums, and research institutions.